-Corequisite: Concurrent enrollment in ACG 199 C. Advisory: ACG 100 C or MMCG 100 C or ACG 101 C or MMCG 101 C or ACG 102 C or MMCG 102 C or ACG 103 C or MMCG 103 C and ART 120 C or by consent of instructor pending portfolio review.
+Corequisite: Concurrent enrollment in ACG 199 C. Advisory: ACG/MMCG 100 C or ACG/MMCG 101 C or ACG/MMCG 102 C or ACG/MMCG 103 C and ART 120 C or by consent of instructor pending portfolio review.
 The course focus is on the usage of Microsoft Windows based software for the manipulation of bit-mapped (raster) images using illustrative, photographic, scanned and video images as the basis for image manipulation.
 Course topics include: image enhancement, editing, composite retouching, photomontages, prepress, color separations and Web-based images. \$15.00 Laboratory Fee - PAYABLE AT REGISTRATION.